Planning to Study Abroad

 On UNH Approved programs, costs vary significantly and are paid directly to the study abroad provider.
 The study abroad program provider will send an invoice directly to you; you are responsible for organizing full payment directly to the provider.
 The study abroad program provider fee may or may not include a wide array of items such as tuition, course fees, room, board, sponsored field trips/excursions, insurance and/or international airfare.
 Be sure to read the fine print to know exactly what is included and what is not included in the program fee so that you can budget for and are prepared to cover all necessary expenses.
-You will receive a Study Abroad Expense Form from the Center for International Education (CIE) to help you keep track of this information in one place and to provide the UNH Financial Aid Office with the information they need.
+You will fill out an Estimated Expense Form in UNH-Via to help you keep track of this information in one place and to provide the UNH Financial Aid Office with the information they need.
 Additionally, UNH will bill the UNH mandatory Study Abroad fees to your account.
 Please refer to the financing page to learn more about managing the costs of studying abroad.

 UNH currently allows federal, state, and institutional aid (except Work/Study) to transfer for all UNH Managed, UNH Exchange, or UNH Approved programs abroad.
 Students should call the Financial Aid office (tel.
 603-862-3600) to learn how this applies to their individual aid package and check the UNH Financial Aid website for more information.
 Because each student’s financial aid package is unique, you will need to work directly with the UNH Financial Aid Office to learn how your financial aid will apply.